IntegratedSalad/LocalChat/docs/debug_notes.md

 **coredumpctl** gdb LocalChat
 then backtrace:
 bt
-find the frame e.g. 0:
+find the stack frame e.g. 0:
 frame 0
 where

+## Checking traffic
+sudo tcpdump -ni any port 53 | grep _localchathost
+There shouldn't be any traffic related to this registration type on port 5353